Historic Synagogues and Jewish Cemeteries in Norfolk and Portsmouth, Virginia

 bnai israel synagogue Norfolk VA

-I did not get a chance to visit two cemeteries in Norfolk proper - Hebrew Cemetery at 1200 Tidewater Dr, Norfolk, VA 23504 and Bnai Israel Cemetery at 2750 Cromwell Rd, Norfolk, VA 23509.
-I also did not get a chance to stop at Ohef Shalom, a 103 year old Synagogue at 812 Stockley Gardens, Norfolk, VA 23507.
-You can read more about early Jewish life in Norfolk in general and Ohef Shalom in particular here.
+I did not get a chance to visit two cemeteries in Norfolk proper: Hebrew Cemetery at 1200 Tidewater Dr, Norfolk, VA 23504 and Bnai Israel Cemetery at 2750 Cromwell Rd, Norfolk, VA 23509.
+I also did not get a chance to stop at Ohef Shalom, a 103 year old synagogue at 812 Stockley Gardens, Norfolk, VA 23507.
+You can read more about early Jewish life in Norfolk in general and Ohef Shalom in particular on the ISJL Norfolk history page.

-Samuel Gruber who blogs about Jewish art and Synagogues wrote a post about Norfolk and Chevra T'hilim which I only discovered after I had already visited.
-You can read his post here.
+Samuel Gruber, who blogs about Jewish art and synagogues, wrote a post about Norfolk and Chevra T'hilim that I only discovered after I had already visited.
+You can read it on Samuel Gruber's Jewish Art & Monuments blog.

 If anyone has information on how to access the locked cemeteries, please reach out so I can update the post.